2013 was a good year for the movies. It had its ups and downs, but in the end there was a pretty good crop of films and more than a few great ones.

 Plus it’s fun to see all the stars play themselves as exactly the personas you probably think they are.

 I don’t like Harmony Korine’s movies usually but Spring Breakers is probably going to go down as his masterpiece.

 De-constructing the spring break dream and using Disney princesses to do it?
 Brilliant.
 Coaxing an Oscar worthy performance out of James Franco?
 Also brilliant.

-Not only is this a solidly good movie as well as being a near perfect update to the Disney Princess formula for the 21st century featuring strong vocal performances and a heart warming story and gorgeous animation but you know what?
+Not only is this a solidly good movie as well as a near perfect update to the Disney Princess formula for the 21st century.
+Frozen features strong vocal performances and a heart warming story and gorgeous animation but you know what?
 It’s just nice that Disney is, well, the Disney of animation again.

 5. The World’s End

 The so called Cornetto Trilogy came to a close this year with another homage to the classic science fiction genre of alien invasion.
 While Shaun of the Dead and Hot Fuzz both had more going on, The World’s End takes on some very personal themes of friendship and dealing with a world changing around us, about hanging onto the past in the face of an uncertain future.

 It also coaxed a career best performance out of Simon Pegg, especially in the third act when it requires him to go to a pretty dark place.
 It also has a nice role reversal casting Pegg as the loser and Nick Frost as the mature and competent one.
 Plus Edgar Wright makes Nick Frost look like a god damned ninja, bringing in his know how developed with in other projects.

 Not only the best of the trilogy, not only the funniest movie of the year, but one of the best movies of the year.